StigChristensen/sinus/public/wp-content/plugins/woocommerce-quickpay/README.txt

 *  Bugfix: Corrected a few unchecked variables that caused php notices in error logs.

 == Upgrade Notice ==
+= 4.4.0 =
+Notice: WooCommerce Subscriptions 1.5 is no longer supported in this version.
+If you use WooCommerce Subscriptions, please make sure that you have at least v 2.0.0 installed before updating WooCommerce QuickPay.

 = 4.0.0 =
 4.0.0 is a major update.
 4.0.0 will only work with the new QuickPay v10 manager, so it is advised to consult QuickPay before upgrading.
 Also, the plugin will require additional setup before working!
 It is advised to test this version out before upgrading in production.